jwbuurlage/category-theory-programmers/doc/05_yoneda.md

 \end{tikzcd}
 \end{figure}

-So the natural components should be maps between hom-sets, and again we can find these maps by composition!
-The naturality follows simply from the associativity of composition.
+So the natural components should be maps between hom-sets, and as we will see, we can again find these maps by composition!
 This is summarized in the following definition:

 \begin{definition}[Yoneda embedding]
 The \textbf{Yoneda functor} $Y: \mathcal{C}^{\text{op}} \to \mathbf{Fun}(\mathcal{C}, \mathbf{Set})$, is defined as follows.
 Let $a \in \mathcal{C}$ and $f: b \to c$ in $\mathcal{C}$.